-Health insurance covers some of the costs of cancer care.
-However, typically, one plan does not cover all the costs.
+Health insurance covers some costs of cancer care.
+But typically, one plan does not cover all the costs.
 Other types of insurance are available to cover additional expenses.

 Other out-of-pocket expenses

-It may offer additional benefits.
-For example, some plans cover compensation for lost earnings due to missed work.
+Supplemental insurance may also offer other benefits.
+For example, some plans cover compensation for earnings lost from missed work.

 Hospital indemnity insurance.
 This provides limited coverage for hospital stays.
-It’s usually a fixed amount each day up to a maximum length of stay.
-Hospital indemnity insurance is most helpful for people with a basic insurance plan that limits coverage of hospital care.
+It is usually a fixed amount for each day.
+And it is usually capped at a maximum length of stay.
+This particularly benefits people with a basic insurance plan that limits coverage of hospital care.

 Long-term care insurance.
-This provides coverage to offset the costs of long-term care.
-For example, nursing home care may be included.
-Most basic private insurance plans and Medicare provide limited long-term care coverage.
+This provides coverage to offset costs of long-term care.
+For example, it may include nursing home care.
+Most private insurance plans and Medicare provide limited long-term care coverage.

 Insurance in practice

-It is important to understand your health insurance plan’s benefits and limitations.
-The following examples help illustrate how co-pays, co-insurance, and deductibles work.
-However, talk with a representative of your insurance provider.
-A representative can explain the details of your specific plan.
+It is important to understand an insurance plan’s benefits and limitations.
+The following examples illustrate how co-pays, co-insurance, and deductibles work.
+You should also talk with a representative of your insurance provider.
+He or she can explain the details of your specific plan.

 Example #1: Co-pays

-Anna needs to see two specialists this week.
+Anna needs to see 2 specialists this week.
 Dr. Martinez charges $100 per visit.
 Meanwhile, Dr. Jones charges $500 per visit.
-Anna’s insurance requires her to pay $20 co-pays for specialist visits.
+Anna’s insurance requires her to pay a $20 co-pay to visit a specialist.
 How much will the doctors charge her for the appointments?

-Anna will pay $20 out-of-pocket for each appointment.
-That means $40 total.
+Answer: Anna's out-of-pocket costs will be $20 for each appointment.
+That is a total of $40.
 Co-payments are a set amount.
-This means Anna’s payment doesn’t depend on the amount of the bill.
+And this means Anna’s payment does not depend on the bill amount.